-Leadership Dynamics Three is open to junior students who ideally have successfully completed a previous LD course.
+Leadership Dynamics Three is open to all junior students.
 LD3 meets for one week during the summer followed by a year-long class.
 LD3 will provide students the opportunity to learn to have an effective impact on their community.
 Beyond the opportunities of our summer program, students will systematically research and utilize the following: networking, letter writing, business telephoning, grant writing, proposal writing, conference planning and implementation, event organizing and implementation, presenting at government and service club meetings, civic regulations, database management, resource identification and utilization, and publication production.
 In addition, they will management, scheduling, audience analysis, and public speaking skills.

-LD 12 is the culminating Leadership experience.
-LD 12 involves a week at camp, as well as a year-long class in which the students develop and implement a MAJOR project designed to benefit the school, city, or local community.
-At this level the students are given support and guidance but the majority of the impetus comes from within the LD 12 team itself.
+LD 4 is the culminating Leadership experience offered to seniors.
+LD 4 involves a week at camp, as well as a year-long class in which the students develop and implement a MAJOR project designed to benefit the school, city, or local community.
+At this level the students are given support and guidance but the majority of the impetus comes from within the LD 4 team itself.
 Students learn grant writing, networking, public speaking skills, etc. in the process of completing their project.
 The completion of the project brings together all of the leadership and teambuilding skills the students have acquired throughout their years in high school and Leadership.
-Although traditionally LD 12 students have taken LD1, LD2, and LD3 they can take it as long as they have had at least LD1, however, LD3 is highly recommended.